Integrable Sigma Models and Universal Root $T\bar{T}$ Deformation via Courant-Hilbert Approach: Integrability condition

 This flatness condition holds when the current $\mathfrak{J}_{\alpha}$ satisfies the relation $\big[\mathfrak{J}_+, j_-\big] = \big[j_+, \mathfrak{J}_-\big]$.
 As demonstrated in Ref.~\cite{Borsato:2022tmu,Babaei-Aghbolagh:2025lko}, this equality is valid if and only if the following differential equation is satisfied:

 Recently, the integrability condition Eq.~\eqref{PDE2D} has been identified as both a necessary and sufficient condition for $O(d, d)$ duality in two-dimensional scalar theories \cite{Babaei-Aghbolagh:2025lko}.
-These two-dimensional scalar theories are closely related to the integrable theories examined in this paper.
+These two-dimensional scalar theories are closely related to the integrable theories examined in this paper. { It was shown in \cite{PhysRevLett.134.101601} that the T-duality transformation commutes with the stress-energy tensor transformation.}